TL;DR - The 30-Second Brief

 Rider App - Mode Selection & Fare Preview

-- Price anchoring: All three modes are visible before commitment.
-No tap required to compare — eliminates the "how much will this cost?" anxiety loop.
+- Price anchoring: All modes visible before commitment - eliminates the "how much will this cost?" anxiety loop.
+The upward price ladder anchors riders toward cheaper modes.

 Booking Flow - Strengths & Gaps